-There are a number of available screening tools including the AUDIT and CAGE assessment.
-The CAGE assessment asks a series of questions including if the patient has ever felt the need to Cut down, if the patient has ever been Annoyed with criticism about their drinking, if they have ever felt Guilty for drinking, or if they have ever started the day of with a drink as an “Eye-opener.”
+There are a number of available screening tools, including the AUDIT and CAGE assessments.
+The CAGE assessment asks a series of questions, including if the patient has ever felt the need to Cut down, if the patient has ever been Annoyed with criticism about their drinking, if they have ever felt Guilty for drinking, or if they have ever started the day off with a drink as an “Eye-opener.”
 Two or more “yes” answers to the CAGE assessment indicate alcohol use disorder.
 The CAGE questionnaire is used in numerous settings, particularly hospitals, during routine admissions.
-The Alcohol Use Disorders Identification Test (AUDIT) is a 10 question tool that the patient answers the questions responding with a Likert 5 point scale.
+The Alcohol Use Disorders Identification Test (AUDIT) is a 10-question tool that the patient answers the questions responding with a Likert 5-point scale.
 A score of 8 or more in men and 7 or more in women indicates problems with alcohol use.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.